porter7678/real-time-ml-crypto/README.md

     - [X] Push model to registry
  - [X] Dockerize training service
  - [X] Make the trade producer produce data for multiple product ids

- - [ ] Fix a bug where it doesn't look like stuff is being pushed to the online feature store from the live pipeline